nathanstefanik/ProjectEuler/README.md

 # ProjectEuler
-My solutions to problems from projecteuler.net
+My solutions to math problems from projecteuler.net